verticalphotoplacer/FlightSeparator/README.md

 pyinstaller --onefile main.spec
 ```

+This will create an executable file in a new directory name dist (your_path/FlightSeparator/dist)

 ## Usage

 Please follow the steps in Figure 1.
 The result is shown in the log.